fivism/minitransportsign/README.md

 NOTE: Relies on the community-made lcdbackpack library, an easier-to-use library of functions for the [i2c/usb adafruit backpack](https://www.adafruit.com/product/782).

 ## Installation:

 1. Download minitransportsign
 2. Install dependencies (listed in requirements.txt)
 3. Configure a 16x2 character display via Serial/i2c/USB to a Raspberry Pi
 4. Select station ID to point to
 5. Run on RPI at boot with an entry at `/etc/rc.local`:
 ```
 python3 /path/to/signageFunction.py &
 ```

 ## TODO:
 - [x] migration to entur API (new branch, using this [translation guide](https://rutebanken.atlassian.net/wiki/spaces/PUBLIC/pages/319586310/Migrering+reises+k+API+1.1+-+2.0)
-- [ ] Further abstraction for selected lines and directions
+- [x] Further abstraction for selected lines and directions
+- [ ] Cut out relativedelta calls/cruft
+- [ ] Use external profiles-based favorites system + CLI calls
 - [X] Upgrade to python3